-Pages 15-25; This is for ICL UK Cleveland Potash (Boulby mine); Verified 0.6% of total ICL Scope 1 emissions (can only put an integer in the proportion cell below).
+Pages 6-26; This is for ICL UK Cleveland Potash (Boulby mine); Verified 0.3% of total ICL Scope 1 emissions (can only put an integer number in the proportion cell below).
+Overall, for the three sites undergoing verification of Scope 1 emissions as part of the EU-ETS, 1.4% of the total global ICL Scope 1 emissions have been verified.